 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The RRS does not have a specific investment policy governing interest rate risk.
-As of June 30, 2022 and 2021, RRS's fixed income portfolio consists of commingled funds that mature within 1 to 5 years.
+As of June 30, 2023 and 2022, the effective duration of the fixed income portfolio is 6.66 and 6.42 years respectively.